YanisSwz/AriadneNavMesh/README.md

 ## Walkable filtering

-I then moved on to walkable filtering, meaning tagging spans as walkable ornot walkable based on multiple parameters (slope, climbable height and walkable height).
+I then moved on to walkable filtering, meaning tagging spans as walkable or not walkable based on multiple parameters (slope, climbable height and walkable height).

 ### Geometry input